KudryashevLab/TomoBEAR/README.md

-**Currently we are at the stage of testing and experimental release preparation.
-We will be happy, if you would try it out and get back to us by using our [Issue Tracker](https://github.com/KudryashevLab/TomoBEAR/issues) or writing an e-mail to [Artsemi Yushkevich](Artsemi.Yushkevich@mdc-berlin.de?subject=[GitHub]%20TomoBEAR).**
+**We are mainly at the stage of testing, debugging and maitenance work.
+However, new features may still appear and refactorings may still take place.
+We will be happy, if you would try it out the current version and get back to us by using our [Issue Tracker](https://github.com/KudryashevLab/TomoBEAR/issues) or writing an e-mail to [Artsemi Yushkevich](Artsemi.Yushkevich@mdc-berlin.de?subject=[GitHub]%20TomoBEAR).**

-**The standalone (binary) version is not released yet, but it will be available soon (in late January 2023).
-We are sorry for any inconveniences.**
+:tada:**The first standalone executable release is available now! :tada: You may find it on the [Releases page](https://github.com/KudryashevLab/TomoBEAR/releases).**

 # TomoBEAR
 TomoBEAR is an automated, configurable and customizable full processing pipeline for tomographic cryo-electron microscopy data and subtomogram averaging in the broad field of Cryo-ET based on best practices in the scientific research groups of [Misha Kudryashev](mailto:misha.kudryashev@gmail.com?subject=[GitHub]%20TomoBEAR):